DyogenIBENS/Agora/doc/HowTo.md

 More information about these files in [Output file formats](#output-file-formats) below.

-### AGORA with selection of robust families
+### AGORA with selection of constrained families

 This approach builds ancestral adjacencies considering a subset of the genes.
-The idea here is to build "robust" ancestral adjacency scaffolds, and to insert within these adjacencies the remaining ancestral genes.
+The idea here is to build "constrained" ancestral adjacency scaffolds, and to insert within these adjacencies the remaining ancestral genes.

-> AGORA workflow with selection of robust families
+> AGORA workflow with selection of constrained families

 ![](agora-vertebrates.jpg)

-From the complete list of ancestral genes, AGORA identifies a subset of robust genes according to a user-defined criterion.
+From the complete list of ancestral genes, AGORA identifies a subset of constrained genes according to a user-defined criterion.
-It compares all extant genomes pairwise (considering all genes and robust genes separately), build the adjacency graphs on the comparisons of robust genes and linearise them to obtain robust contigs.
-It then _fills these in_ with non-robust genes, builds contigs of non-robust genes (_non-robust families fusion_) and inserts these in the filled-in robust contigs (_single side junction_).
+It compares all extant genomes pairwise (considering all genes and constrained genes separately), build the adjacency graphs on the comparisons of constrained genes and linearise them to obtain constrained contigs.
+It then _fills these in_ with non-constrained genes, builds contigs of non-constrained genes (_non-constrained families fusion_) and inserts these in the filled-in constrained contigs (_single side junction_).
 Finally it assembles the resulting contigs (scaffolding) into ancestral genomes.